Date of Last Update

-ECS Faculty Membership: Faculty membership of the ECS consists of seven members from the College of Liberal Arts and Sciences, two from the Seidman College of Business, one from each of the remaining Colleges, and one from the University libraries.
+ECS Faculty Membership: Faculty membership of the ECS consists of seven members from the College of Liberal Arts and Sciences, two from the Seidman College of Business, two from the College of Education and Community Innovations, one from each of the remaining Colleges, and one from the University libraries.
 The term of office is three years beginning at the end of the winter semester.
 ECS members will also serve as UAS senators for their elected term.
 Terms of those from colleges with two or more members are staggered.

 ECS Student Membership: The President of the Student Senate or designee serves on ECS during his/her term of office.

 ECS Administration Membership: The Provost and designees are members ex officio, non-voting.

 ECS Additional Criteria: If the number of representatives from professional colleges increase, the number of representatives from CLAS will increase to match this number, based on a 50% principle (CoIS representative is counted in CLAS membership).